Port In / Port Out Procedures

 Are you Moving?

 This information is for families who want to move their rental assistance voucher from an area served by one housing agency to one served by another housing agency.

 For example, if you receive a Section 8 Housing Choice Voucher from the City of San Diego Housing Commission and you want to move to an area served by the Housing Authority of the County of San Diego (HACSD), you will need to “port in” to our area.

 If You Move Your Rental Assistance Voucher

-As of April 1, 2020, we are administering new port-in families with a regular Housing Choice Voucher from other Public Housing Authorities (PHAs).
-Special purpose vouchers will be evaluated on a case-by-case basis and may be absorbed.
+Currently the HACSD is absorbing new port-in families with a regular Housing Choice Voucher from Public Housing Authorities (PHAs) outside of the San Diego region and is administering the vouchers from the other local San Diego PHAs.
+Special purpose vouchers will be evaluated on a case-by-case basis from all PHAs.
 The Voucher Payment Standards of the Housing Authority of The County of San Diego will apply to all port-in families.

 - The paperwork for an incoming transfer (move) can take 45 to 60 days to process after we receive the initial paperwork from your current housing agency.

 - It is important you have a temporary place to stay and the money to support yourself and your family until your transfer process is done.
 Please think about this timing when you plan your move.